 He is regarded as the greatest dramatist in the world and the greatest writer in the English language.
 Romeo and Juliet, Hamlet, Othello and Macbeth are some of his most famous works.

 Shakespear died in 1616 at the age of 52.
 He was buried in the chancel of the Holy Trinity Church.

 Shakespeare himself wrote a curse to be included in his epitaph on his gravestone that warns anyone from moving his bones.
 This was done to warn away relic hunters at that time.

-Today a monument stands above his grave.
+TIP: Visit Shakespeare’s monument, which stands above his grave.

 The clock at the north end of the Palace of Westminster in London has five bells.